-Fractions and decimals are two different ways of writing a portion of a number.
-You can write any fraction as a decimal and vice versa.
-You can write the term “one-quarter” as a fraction with numbers and convert it to its equivalent decimal.
-When you write a term like one quarter out as a fraction, the words tell you what numbers to put in the fraction: If you divide an object into quarters or fourths, such as a dollar into quarter dollars, it’s the same as dividing it into four equal parts.
+Fractions and decimals are two different ways of writing a portion of a number; you can write any fraction as a decimal and vice versa.
+You can write the term “one quarter” as a fraction with numbers and convert it to its equivalent decimal.
+When you write a term like one quarter out as a fraction, the words tell you what numbers to put in the fraction: If you divide an object into quarters or fourths, it’s the same as dividing it into four equal parts.
 If you have one-quarter of an object, you have one of its four equal parts, so those numbers – one and four – go into your fraction.

 Divide the fraction’s numerator by the denominator to convert the fraction to a decimal.
-For example, divide 1 by 4.
-This equals 0.25, which is one-quarter converted to a decimal.
+To continue this example, you have:

 - You can apply these steps to convert any fraction written in words, such as three-fourths or five-sevenths, to a decimal.